Largest hyperbolic actions and quasi-parabolic actions in groups: Mapping class groups

 \section{Mapping class groups}

-Let $S$ be a closed orientable surface of genus $g$ with $n$ punctures.
+Let $S$ be an orientable surface of genus $g$ with $n$ punctures.
 We define the \textit{complexity} of $S$ to be $\xi(S)=3g-3+n$.
 The \textit{mapping class group of $S$} is the group $\Mod(S)$ of orientation-preserving homeomorphisms of $S$ up to isotopy.